Henry W. Lord: Political career

 In 1861, he was appointed by President Abraham Lincoln to become United States consul to Manchester, England.
 He served in that position until his resignation in 1867.
 While in that post, he developed plans that improved consular services.

 He served on the Michigan board of corrections and charities from 1871 to 1882, and president of the board if trustees at Michigan Military Academy from 1878 to 1880.
 In 1876, he served as a Presidential elector from Michigan.

 Lord was elected as a Republican candidate from Michigan's 1st congressional district to the 47th Congress, serving from March 4, 1881, to March 3, 1883.
 He was an unsuccessful candidate for re-election in 1882.

 He was appointed by President Chester A. Arthur to become register of the United States land office at Creelsburg, North Dakota on August 1, 1883.
 The office was transferred to Devils Lake, North Dakota on January 17, 1884, and Lord continued as register until April 18, 1888.

 Death

-Lord was killed in a railroad accident near Butte, Montana, on January 25, 1891.
+At age 69, Lord was killed in a railroad accident near Butte, Montana, on January 25, 1891.
 He is interred in Elmwood Cemetery in Detroit.